- Download our Moving to New Zealand Guide (PDF)

-New Zealand is a relatively small country with urban areas that are well connected for the most part.
-When it comes to day-to-day travelling, expats will find that all New Zealand cities and most towns have buses that are convenient to use.
+New Zealand is a small country with well-connected urban areas.
+When it comes to day-to-day travelling, expats will find that all New Zealand cities, and most towns, have buses that are convenient to use.
 Auckland and Wellington even have city-suburban rail services.

-On the other hand, those travelling long-distance or to more rural cities will find public transport lacking.
-This leads to most people in New Zealand finding it easier and more convenient to drive their own car for much of their getting around.
+On the other hand, those travelling long distances or to more rural cities will find public transport lacking; indeed, most people in New Zealand own a car for convenience's sake.

-Despite the occasional narrow mountain road, it is easy to get around New Zealand by car.
-The North and South islands are connected by ferries which cross the Cook Strait several times a day.
-These ferries are used to transport cars and people between the islands.
+Despite the occasional narrow mountain road, it's easy to get around New Zealand by car.
+The North and South islands are connected by ferries that cross the Cook Strait several times daily.
+These ferries are used to transport both cars and people between the islands.

 Public transport in New Zealand

-Cities in New Zealand are compact and pedestrian-friendly, with good public transport options.
-Comprehensive maps and timetables for different modes of public transportation are usually available for free at libraries, convenience stores and stations.
-Fares and timetables for buses, trains, ferries and dedicated school buses for most cities are available online.
+Cities in New Zealand are compact and pedestrian-friendly, with excellent public transport options.
+Comprehensive maps and timetables for the different modes of public transport are usually available for free at libraries, convenience stores and stations.
+Fares and timetables for buses, trains, ferries and dedicated school buses are also accessible online for most cities.

 The state-owned KiwiRail operates both freight and passenger trains in New Zealand.
-The company is responsible for the urban network in Wellington and provides long-distance services across the North Island and the upper part of the South Island.
-It also owns the railway infrastructure in Auckland, although the network is operated locally.
+The company provides long-distance services across the North Island and the upper part of the South Island, as well as operates interisland ferries.

-It is easy to purchase single tickets and multiple-ride passes both online and at train stations across the country.
-Single tickets can usually be purchased when boarding a train, except in Auckland where tickets have to be bought in advance.
+It's easy to purchase single tickets and multiple-ride passes both online and at train stations across the country.
+Single tickets can typically be purchased when boarding a train, except in Auckland, where tickets have to be bought in advance.
 Auckland also offers commuters a prepaid smart card for travel on different modes of transport called the AT HOP card.

 It is usually possible to get single-ride tickets and multiple-ride passes.
 Buses in Auckland also accept the AT HOP card.